YatharthKelkar/Yatharth-Kelkar-Portfolio/README.md

-Yatharth Kelkar - Portfolio 🌐🚀
+🌟 Yatharth Kelkar - Portfolio 🚀

-This is my personal portfolio website showcasing my skills, projects, and passion for technology.
-The site features:
+This is my personal portfolio website, designed to showcase my skills, projects, and passion for technology.
+The website includes:

- A stylish and modern design with dynamic effects Information about my expertise in HTML, CSS, Python, and Linux A section for tech trend analysis
+✅ A modern, creative design with stylish animations and effects

+✅ About Me section highlighting my expertise in HTML, CSS, Python, JavaScript (learning), and Linux (Ubuntu, Arch, Mint, Fedora)

+✅ Tech Analysis section where I share insights on the latest tech trends

- Links to my YouTube channel and contact details
+✅ Links to my YouTube channel and contact details for collaboration

-Check it out and feel free to explore!

-📧 Contact: kelkaryatharth@gmail.com
+Explore my portfolio and get in touch!

+📌 Tech Stack: HTML, CSS

+Let me know if you need any changes! 🚀